Storm Tamers!

 During 2025, in just the United States, there were at least 276 deaths and $115 Billion dollars in property damage caused by severe storms.
 Primarily tornados as there were no land-falling hurricanes.

 Human beings have struggled with Mother Nature’s “wild” side for countless millennia.
-We built dams to "control" flood damage; made first from dirt then later concrete.
-We built structures and machinery to increase food production and improve transportation capabilities to better our quality of life.
+Fighting back we have built dams to "control" flood damage; made first from dirt then concrete.
+We have built better structures to protect us and invented machinery to increase food production and improve transportation capabilities to better our quality of life.
 We have extracted minerals and fossil fuels to build and power our society.

-All well and good, but to date, has anything been tried, with any effectiveness, to “control” severe storms?
+All well and good, but to date, has anything been tried with any effectiveness, to “control” storms of any type?
 The answer is NO!
-Even attempts at localized control have failed.
+Even attempts at localized storm control have failed.
 Large scale control has not even been attempted.

-StormTamers envisions processes that can be applied to all storm types in a way that will decrease their strength and therefore their potential damage.
+StormTamers envisions processes that can be applied to all storm types in a way that will decrease their strength and therefore their ability to cause catastrophic damage.

 How?
-By using airplanes in a unique manner that will interfere with storm formation thereby decreasing their strength and potential to cause death and destruction.
+By using airplanes that will interfere with storm formation thereby not allowing storms to reach severe intensities.

 Today we have the technological ability to significantly reduce the death toll and catastrophic property damage and destruction caused by severe storms, including tornadoes and hurricanes!